ginstrom/paladin-novel/epub-master.md

 "Bind him," Gond ordered, wiping his blade clean.
 "He might have useful information."

-They climbed the stairs to find themselves in the heart of Darach's slave market.
+They climbed the stairs to find themselves in the heart of Blackwater's slave market.
 Even at this early hour, the pens were full—men, women, and children huddled together in cages barely large enough for animals.
 The sight hit Gond like a physical blow, bringing back memories of his own captivity with painful clarity.

 "Sweet Alanyi," one of his fighters breathed.
 "There must be hundreds of them."